Cirsium acaule - Dwarf thistle

 Cirsium acaule is widespread in large parts of Europe, from Great Britain to Central Europe to parts of Southeast Europe.
 The plant prefers dry, limed floors and often occurs in dry lawn, on lime -grass grass, on the edge of the path and in light forests.
 It thrives up to about 2,000 meters at altitudes.

-The stangle -free scratch thistle plays an important role in its ecosystems.
+The dwarf thistle plays an important role in its ecosystems.
 Their flowers offer a valuable source of food for a variety of insects, especially pollinators, which are dependent on such resources in the often nutrient -poor habitats in which the plant occurs.
 In addition, the plant contributes to the stabilization of the floor due to its deep roots and promotes soil fertility by decomposing its organic material.

 Adjustments and survival strategies

-Cirsium Acaul's morphology is well adapted to the hard conditions of your habitat.
+Cirsium acaule's morphology is well adapted to the hard conditions of your habitat.
 The basic leaf rosette enables the plant to stay near the ground, which helps her to preserve moisture and be protected from strong wind.
 The spines on the leaves and flower heads offer effective protection against herbivores, which is particularly advantageous in the open, grassy habitats.

 The plant also shows a remarkable ability to grow vegetative.
 In addition to seed production, it can spread over her roots, which can lead to dense stocks.
 This is particularly important in areas where the competition for resources is intensive.